kailash-manasarovar/statement/docs/timeline/2024/january.md

 ![Ana transformer figure](../../content/images/ana-transformer.png)

 - I wonder who else saw the pic.
-It was an exceptional likeness.
+It is an exceptional likeness.
 - One evening, Ana Girbes is waiting for me as I come out of the toilets.
 - She barks something as she walks past me.
 - It is a derogatory statement about a private urinary health matter I have *only ever told Google search*.